 How to Get a Tech Job Without a Degree

-There are several ways to break into basic tech jobs without a degree.
-Bootcamps, certifications, and standalone courses are all options for aspiring professionals seeking basic tech careers.
+There are several ways to break into tech without a degree.
+Bootcamps, certifications, and standalone courses are all options for aspiring professionals seeking tech careers.

-Bootcamps provide the skills and knowledge needed to pursue roles in the tech industry.
+Coding bootcamps teach you industry skills and knowledge to pursue tech roles.
 Certifications may help professionals stand out to hiring managers and recruiters.

-Specialized coursework allows learners to explore the skills needed for a particular tech job or project without committing to a full degree.
+Specialized bootcamps allow learners to explore the skills needed for a particular tech job or project.
 For instance, candidates may elect to complete courses in computer science, project management, or other related fields.

-Certain basic tech jobs do not require candidates to possess degrees, positioning new hires and seasoned tech workers to learn and grow on the job.
-Candidates can also leverage network connections to pursue entry-level opportunities that lead to advancement.
-With many available pathways, emerging tech workers without degrees can pursue in-demand roles.
+Some basic tech jobs do not require a degree, positioning new hires and seasoned tech workers to learn and grow on the job.
+Candidates can also leverage network connections to pursue entry-level opportunities.
+With many available pathways, emerging tech workers without degrees can pursue various in-demand roles.

 Tech Jobs for Professionals Without a Degree

-Entry-level roles can provide on-the-job training to build familiarity with best practices in the field.
-The following list includes eight roles available to individuals without degrees.
+Entry-level roles can provide on-the-job training to help you build industry skills.
+The following list includes eight tech jobs that don't require a degree.

 Help Desk Technician